ChisanaKita/AIWAZ-Legacy/README.md

   > Integrated Deaf/Undeaf, Kick and Ban function to manage server members.
 - Added: `manageaction.js` to execute the above three functions.
 - Added: `help-guild.js` Similar to `help.js` but it's a guild version.
-- Added: `os.js`
+- Added: `os.js`.
-- Added: `run.js`
+- Added: `run.js`.
 - Added: `30624700.js` to handle the guild.member.join event.
-- Added: `pet.js`
+- Added: `pet.js`.
 - Added: `update.js` to sync up the channels and roles name.
-  > This feature is for my friend's guild only.
+  > This feature is for my friend's guild only.<br>
-  > The purpose is to update those name so my bot won't get error each times he change somgthing.
+  The purpose is to update those name so my bot won't get error each times he change somgthing.
-- Added: `np.js`
+- Added: `np.js`.
-  > "np" stand for "Now Playing", This command will only display user who is listening spotify.
+  > "np" stand for "Now Playing", This command will only exectue when user is listening spotify.<br>
-  > This command will show the following info: song name, artist, album image, album, spotify link, Google search for the song.
+  This command will show the following info: song name, artist, album image, album, spotify link, Google search for the song.
 ***
-- Changed: `message.js`
+- Changed: `message.js`.
-  > Use an embed message to log down incoming action, including the guild icon & the message channel<br>
+  > Use an embed message to log down incoming action, including the guild icon & the message channel.<br>
-Now all user input will convert to lower case, Which means case dosen't matter.<br>
+Now all user input will convert to lower case.<br>
 New Function: Now type 'good bot' in a message channel can praise the BOT.
 (Planning to do more.)
 - Changed: Guild.member.join Event Behavior (`skill.js`, `30624700.js`, `help-guild.js`).
 - Changed: `cal.js` Now using `mathjs` to calculate instead of using `eval()`.
-- Changed: `clean.js`
+- Changed: `clean.js`.
   > Added event: `messageDeleteBulk` to display how many messages has been deleted.<br>
   Now you can delete specified user's messages.
 (If no user detected, will delete the BOT messages.)
 - Changed: `coin.js` Finally finished this stupid game.